-This wonderful Meringue Cookies recipe will yield 5-6 melt in your mouth meringues.
+This wonderful meringue cookies recipe will yield 5-6 melt in your mouth meringues.
 It’s the perfect cookie recipe to use when you have one egg white.
-Crispy on the outside and wonderfully chewy in the center, they’re irresistible!
+Crispy on the outside and wonderfully chewy in the center, these meringues are irresistible!

 This meringue cookies recipe is the perfect cookie recipe to use when you have one egg white leftover from a recipe.